 10 x 10 / Thoughts from the Street

 The last word this year goes to the people.
 We all choose to live in Tacoma for different reasons.
 Whether it’s the grit, the beauty, the opportunity, or the destiny, this is our chance to weigh in.
-10 speakers will each have 10 minutes and 10 slides to propose a destiny realized.
+Each speaker will each have 10 minutes and 10 slides to propose a destiny realized.
 Come have your point of view expanded… but only briefly.

 8pm — after-event at The Spar, 2121 N. 30th St.